Is Your Carbon Monoxide Detector Working? Learn How To Check

 It’s recommended to replace the battery in your CO detector at least once a year or according to the manufacturer’s instructions.
 Set a reminder to perform this maintenance task regularly to ensure continuous protection.

-Remember, carbon monoxide is a dangerous gas that is odorless and invisible.
+Remember, carbon monoxide is a dangerous gas that is odorless and invisible to the human eye.
 A properly functioning CO detector with a fresh battery can provide an early warning and potentially save lives in the event of a carbon monoxide leak.

-Methods To Change Battery In Carbon Monoxide Detector
+Methods To Change the Battery In a Carbon Monoxide Detector

 To change the battery in a carbon monoxide (CO) detector, follow these general steps: